Back to: C#.NET Tutorials For Beginners and Professionals

 Async Main in C# 7:

-From C# 7.1, the Main() method which is the entry point of the application can be declared as async.
+From C# 7.1, the Main() method, which is the application’s entry point, can be declared async.
 Before C# 7.1, the Main() method can have a return type as either void or int; however, now, it also supports Task and Task<int>.
-So From C# 7.1, now we have eight overload versions that are considered as the valid signatures for the Main() method as shown below.
+So, From C# 7.1, we now have eight overload versions that are considered valid signatures for the Main() method, as shown below.

 public static void Main(); public static int Main(); public static void Main(string[] args); public static int Main(string[] args); public static Task Main(); public static Task<int> Main(); public static Task Main(string[] args); public static Task<int> Main(string[] args);